(888) 245-5155

 Stage drying and documentation immediately

 As extraction completes, dehumidification and airflow strategy starts with moisture logs for owner and insurance visibility.
+Baseline moisture readings are recorded at mapped grid points to establish quantitative drying targets.
+This documentation creates a defensible record for adjusters and supports daily progress reporting throughout the drying cycle.

 Field Visuals